13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 Method:

-• Dry roast Cashew Nuts, Pistachios, Walnuts and Almonds for a few minutes.
-Dry roast Poppy Seeds for few minutes and remove from heat.
+• Dry roast Cashew Nuts, Pistachios, Walnuts, and Almonds for a few minutes.
+Dry roast Poppy Seeds for a few minutes and remove them from heat.

 • Allow the dry fruits to come down to room temperature.
 Now grind the roasted nuts in a mixer to a coarse paste.
 (Don’t make it too powdery).

 • Keep a pan on the stove and add 2tbps of ghee.
-Add the coarse dry fruits powder.
+Add the coarse dry fruit powder.
 Stir well to mix it properly.

 • Now add ground nuts and stir everything.
 Turn off the flame and let it cool off, till it’s lukewarm.